tajdid/projectblog/_posts/2014-10-16-composition-in-web-design.markdown

 The rule of thirds is a essentially a guideline that is used when creating designs, photographs, films and paintings.
 The rule of thirds uses a grid of 3x3, hence the name, which can placed on any design, photography and painting which can help the user to alter their work to make them more appealing to the viewer or audience.
 It is used to help balance designs and work and make them more interesting and eye catching to the viewer.

 ![Rule of Thirds](/projectblog/img/posts/ruleofthirds.jpg "Rule of Thirds") <br>

-##Grid Systems

-Whenever I'm working on website I use a grid system as they are crucial to good web design.
-Whether I'm using my own prebuilt, responsive, CSS-based grid system or designing around guides in Photoshop, grids provide structure and clarity to web design.

-Grids have been used for centuries in print design.
-They have helped rein in the chaos of the web as well—time was, web pages were built with lots of nested tables and spacer gifs.
-This was not the best solution, but once CSS became more popular and supported, designers were quick to use grids in their designs.

-> _"When you add complexity, you can decrease usability and there is a danger the grid would become so complex the designer can't use it."_ - Mark Boulton (Designing for the Web, Chapter 5, Part 23)

 ##Golden Ratio
 >_"The Golden Ratio is a beautifully simple piece of mathematical theory that can help make your designs feel well proportioned and pleasing on the eye."_ - Sam Hampton-Smith